DanteHealy/Thinking_Hats/README.md

 ## The Guided Session page
 This page opens with another video about defining the specific problem with a text box to enter your problem.
-The logic requires a string between 10 to 100 characters in length.
+The logic in the problem textarea requires a string between 20 to 100 characters in length.
-Once the user submits their problem six hat images appear which are individual flip cards leading to a modal that guides the user though each Hat.
+Once the user submits their problem six flip cards appear representing the six hats leading to a modal that guides the user though the process for each hat.
-Within each modeal there is an instruction video and a texarea to enable the user to input their notes (the logic assumes between 20 - 400 characters of input).
+Within each modal there is an instruction video and a texarea to enable the user to input their notes (the logic assumes between 20 - 400 characters of input).
-Once each hat is completed a tick will appear on the modal next to the close button at the bottom and each hat will have a tick when completed.
+Once each hat is completed a tick will appear on the modal next to the close button at the bottom of the modal and each flip card will have a tick when completed.
 Throughout this process there is a reset button which allows the user to reload the page and clear everything to start again.
-Once all six hats are completed a print report button will appear that generates a user friendly report.
+Once all six hats are completed a generate report button will appear that generates a user friendly report.
-Once the report is generate a print button appears which allows the user to print the report from their browser.
+Once the report is generated a print button appears which allows the user to print the report from their browser.
-As the inputs are not saved there are warning popup messages asking for confirmation before navigating out of the session.
+As the inputs are not saved there are validation and warning popup messages asking for confirmation before navigating out of the session.

 ### Wireframes
 The Guided Session page: